matijakolaric-com/django-music-publisher/README.rst

 ===============================================================================

 The only optional setting is ``MUSIC_PUBLISHER_SOCIETIES``.
-In the default setup, only 18 societies from 12 countries are present.
+In the default setup, only 18 societies from 12 countries are present, as well as two administrative agencies.
 If you need to add additional societies, do it with this setting (and not in the ``models.py``).

 Societies the original publisher and writers are affiliated with, as well as all societies whose acknowledgement files are being imported, must be present.